Ten Principles of Psychotherapy: Building Hope

 Being a psychotherapist is a fantastic responsibility.

 Problems such as these illustrate that being a psychotherapist is a fantastic responsibility, and requires much education, training, and experience to be successful.
-Some basic principles make it easier for professional and patient.
+Some basic principles make it easier for both professionals and patients.

-3. The common myth is that psychologists can read the minds of people.
-However, behavior is too complex to grasp quickly and clearly all the reasons underlying it.
+- The common myth is that psychologists can read the minds of people.
+However, behavior is too complex to be able to quickly and clearly grasp all the reasons underlying it.
 As mentioned, the real problem facing the patient might be very different than the one described by the patient (for example, one partner could greatly misrepresent the problem in a couple).

-6. Sixth, the patient is the one that has to do the changing.
+- Sixth, the patient is the one who has to do the changing.
 The therapist can only be the facilitator, or provide the scaffold.
 The therapist can help the patient see new habits, paths, and ways of being, or more positive stories to tell about the self and the future.
 However, the patient is the one who must choose these new options.